a d v e r t i s e m e n t s

 If you want seclusion, we can show you how & where, but you will do without all the amenities of a modern campground.
 Prefer toilets & showers at your camp?
 Then you are gonna pay a price - reservation, cash & give up privacy.

-RV Parks, Lodging
+Campgrounds, Cabins & Yurts, RV Parks, Lodging

-Cabins, Modern or Private Campgrounds, RV Parks
+Cabin Camp, Private Campgrounds, RV Parks

 Reservations common.

-Some people weren't made to rough it & that is where these modern camp grounds come in style.
+Some people weren't made to rough it & that is where these modern camping grounds come in style.
 If you hafta geta shower daily, this is your place.
 Drive a half a million dollar chrome diesel pusher? - then you will most likely end up here.

 Guest ranches, fire lookouts & cabins will fall under this selection.
 Local accommodations - motels & cabins - can also be found under this heading.

 Typical family campground.
 Large spots to accommodate groups are common.
-Most full size RVs can call thisplace home for atleast 14 days.
+Most full size RVs can call this place home for atleast 14 days.

 Most of these campgrounds are located close to a popular recreation area & found along highways or main through roads.
-Fire rings, picnic tables & vault toilets are provided.
+Fire rings, picnic tables & flush or vault toilets are provided.
 Many have piped water.
 These places tend to fill up quickly on weekends.

 Most National Park & State Park campgrounds are this category.

-Secluded camp grounds with less than 10 sites
+Secluded camp grounds with less than 15 sites

-For the camper who wants a campground without the crowds.
-Most of these places are a low cost fee or even FREE of charge.
-Some are on narrow side roads, well off the highways & may require a good map.
-Fire rings, picnic tables & pit / vault toilets are often provided.
-Some have piped water.
+Fire rings, picnic tables, pit toilets or vault toilets are often provided.
+A few might have piped water.
 Nope, no reservations.
 These spots tend to fill up quickly on weeekends.
-Don't be bummed if you have to have a plan B ready.
-It is always nice to have another option to turn to in most cases.
+Don't be bummed if the place is full on a Friday night.
+Have a plan B & C ready.
+It is always nice to have another option to turn to, quickly, when daylight is short.

-Some sites as bare as a rock fire ring in a small clearing.
-A detailed backcountry map is advised.
-A high clearance vehicle may be needed to reach these spots.
-Permits & Passes may be needed.
-The "yellow-post" fire safe areas in So.
-Calif.
-National Forest lands are among these listed.
+Some camp sites as bare as a rock fire ring in a small clearing.
+Campfire permits are a must.
+A detailed backcountry map is always advised.
+Cell phone coverage is unlikely.
+A high clearance or 4x4 vehicle may be needed to reach come of these secret spots.

 State Park / National Park / Forest